10 Best Solar Reflective Paint for Roofs

 4- Window film/tinting

-Metallic coating/films and tinted windows are the other great options that can be added for keeping your place naturally cool via an overheated roof.
+Metallic coating/films and tinted windows are the other great options that can be added to keep your place naturally cool via an overheated roof.

 These are almost invisible and can help in reflecting the sun’s rays to reduce the solar glare and heat to a significant level.